 The nation suffered through a distressing summer of 1964.
 It took from June to late August for the investigation into the disappearance of the three civil rights workers to progress from fear for their loss to grief when the bodies were finally recovered from the earthen dam.
 During that time, the nearly 1,000 volunteers who had traveled to Mississippi continued to work for fairness and freedom.
 They organized and educated, and many voices were raised against the all-too-apparent intimidation and violence of the forces of racism and oppression.

-The remains of the blue Ford Fairlane owned by CORE in which civil rights activists were murdered.
-(Image Credit: NPR)
+The remains of the blue Ford Fairlane owned by CORE in which the three civil rights activists were murdered.
+(Source: Federal Bureau of Investigation, Public Domain, via Wikimedia)

 The federal government acted eventually, though many would say it was shamefully slow to respond to the atrocities committed by white supremacists in the South and elsewhere in America.
 The stark and brutal reality of virulent racism finally prompted President Lyndon Johnson to wheel and deal his way to two landmark bills, the Civil Rights Act of 1964 and the Voting Rights Act of 1965.